-In our last moments, we might think of things we might have done, dreams, mistakes, opportunities and if one was an important decision or not.
-Most people have an answer to “Have you ever?” and most have an excuse for “Why’s?”
+In our last moments, we might think of things we might have done — dreams, mistakes, opportunities.
+Most people have an answer to “Have you ever?” and most have an excuse for “Why?”
 Recently, I stumbled upon an interesting adventure and this is on most people’s bucket list — skydiving.

 Skydiving in Zambales

 I found this skydiving activity via Facebook.
 It was organized by FlyXtreme Adventure Club in connection with Skydive Zambales, which organizes the skydiving activity in this province.

 Skydive doesn’t come cheaply.
 The cost for skydiving ranges from P18,000 to 20,000.